 Starting a luxury fashion brand from scratch can seem unattainable, even downright impossible.
 As a Latino woman in an industry that prides itself on elitism and exclusivity, Karina has had her fair share of obstacles.

-From her accent, to questioning her every move, these thoughts kept running through her head until she finally realized that everyone who ever made it had started from a dream.
-Through her experiences in bringing Valas to life, she discovered how a lot of brands come from foreigners just like herself.
+From her accent, to questioning her every move, thoughts kept running through her head until she finally realized that everyone who ever made it had started from a dream.
+Through her experiences in bringing Valas to life, she discovered how a lot of the creatives behind brands were foreigners just like herself.

 Mostly, she knows she has to trust time and effort.
 Brands like Louis Vuitton or Gucci took decades to get established, so why would she feel discouraged by the road ahead of her?

 “We don’t come from a wealthy family,” Kenneth shares.
 “When you’re creating an item designed for luxury and you present it to these high end boutiques, you lack that confidence within yourself and you have that insecurity.
 I’m in a place with four walls that isn’t built for me.
 I don’t come from this lifestyle.
 I don’t live within this lifestyle.”

 Much like Karina, Kenneth’s confidence came with time, experience and the knowledge that their products and designs were just as great, if not better than what was out there on the market.

 “I had to figure out how to design,” Karina adds.
 “I had to figure out how to talk to these people in different stores, or how to sell our products.
 How to believe in what we have.
 It’s not just about a product on its own.
 It’s about family.
 It’s about love.”

 Ultimately, she has one advice for aspiring business owners: “Go for it.
 Have a business plan but don’t be insecure or compare yourself to others.”

 Every piece has a story–and is also part of a story